–Fast when you see the new moon and break your fast when you see the new moon…

 Eid Mubarak – Happy Eid!

 This article was posted on Monday, December 7th, 2009 at 1:06 pm and is filed under Countries & Cultures, Eid'l Fitr, Holidays Around the World, Muslim, Ramadan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Ramadan and Eid ul Fitr”